thehyve/transmart-core/transmart-api-server/keycloak.md

     -Study permissions

-        EXP:SCSCP|AGGREGATE_WITH_THRESHOLD
+        EXP:SCSCP|COUNTS_WITH_THRESHOLD
-        EXP:SCSCP|OWN
+        EXP:SCSCP|MEASUREMENTS

-    The convention is to represent study permissions as `study token|minimal access level` See `org.transmartproject.core.users.AccessLevel` for the list of supported levels.
+    The convention is to represent study permissions as `study token|patient data access level` See `org.transmartproject.core.users.PatientDataAccessLevel` for the list of supported levels.
-    The study token is picked during data uploading.
+    The study token is loaded with study.
     Here `EXP:SCSCP` is token for `SHARED_CONCEPTS_STUDY_C_PRIV` test study.
-    The token could be simply the study id.
+    But the token could be simply the study id.

 4. Add user